 ** Davis also updated left tackle Carl Gaskins' recovery from an ACL injury last August.
 The rising red-shirt junior owns the school record for offensive linemen in the 40-yard dash with a 4.87 effort.

-“I’m encouraged,” Davis said.
-“Carl is actually doing more in practice than I actually even thought.
-Now, he clearly hasn’t done all of the things that you would love him to do, but he’s been able to come out here and have some real physical contact in one-on-one situations in controlled [settings].
-He’s done some group work and he’s done a lot of individual stuff.
-The full-speed live contact – we’ve held him out of that.
+"I'm encouraged," Davis said.
+"Carl is actually doing more in practice than I actually even thought.
+Now, he clearly hasn't done all of the things that you would love him to do, but he's been able to come out here and have some real physical contact in one-on-one situations in controlled [object Object].
+He's done some group work and he's done a lot of individual stuff.
+The full-speed live contact – we've held him out of that.
 But I think that he is clearly on track to make it back.

 "If spring practice was another month or six weeks away, he'd have been able to do it."